-6.17(1) • RELEASE (INJURY TO PLAYER)
+6.17(2) • RELEASE (INJURY TO PLAYER)

-By electing not to wear the recommended safety equipment, the pitcher waives any and all claims, individually, and by his or her heirs, and holds harmless Senior Softball World Championships, Inc., its Board of Directors, Senior Softball-USA, LLC, any municipal or park facility employees, their agents or employees and tournament directors and sponsors from and against any and all loss liability, charges and expenses (including attorney's fees) and causes of action of whatever character that may arise for injury that may have been reasonably prevented by the recommended safety equipment during participation in SSWC events;
+By electing not to wear the recommended safety equipment, players waive any and all claims, individually, and by his or her heirs, and hold harmless Senior Softball World Championships, Inc., its Board of Directors, Senior Softball-USA, LLC, any municipal or park facility employees, their agents or employees and tournament directors and sponsors from and against any and all loss liability, charges and expenses (including attorney's fees) and causes of action of whatever character that may arise for injury that may have been reasonably prevented by the recommended safety equipment during participation in SSWC events;

-6.17(2) • PLAYER RESPONSIBILITY FOR PROCURING INSURANCE
+6.17(3) • PLAYER RESPONSIBILITY FOR PROCURING INSURANCE

-The pitcher is fully aware that SSWC and SSUSA do not carry, or provide, any medical insurance for any participants and that all players are solely responsible for procuring their own insurance.
+Players are presumed to be fully aware that SSWC and SSUSA do not carry, or provide, any medical insurance for any participants and that all players are solely responsible for procuring their own insurance.

-6.17(3) • ASSUMPTION OF INHERENT RISK
+6.17(4) • ASSUMPTION OF INHERENT RISK

-The pitcher recognizes that he assumes all risks involved arising from participation in any SSUSA/SSWC sanctioned Tournament as a pitcher electing not to wear the recommended safety equipment, and knowingly undertakes the inherent risks of the sport; and
+Players recognize that they assume all risk involved arising from participation in any SSUSA/SSWC sanctioned Tournament as a player electing not to wear the recommended safety equipment, and knowingly undertake the inherent risks of the sport; and

-6.17(4) • SOFTBALL SKILLS
+6.17(5) • SOFTBALL SKILLS

-The pitcher is familiar with the skills required to participate as a pitcher in an event sponsored by SSWC and SSUSA (including batting, fielding, running and throwing) and has satisfied himself that he is proficient in these skills.
+Players are presumed to be familiar with the skills required to participate as a player in an event sponsored by SSWC and SSUSA (including batting, fielding, running and throwing) and have satisfied themselves that they are proficient in these skills.